How to Start a Nonprofit in NJ: Everything You Need to Know

 To be legally allowed to ask for donations, you'll need to apply for charitable solicitation status.
 Many states require this application to be completed annually to remain in good standing.
 Make sure the state has approved you before soliciting any state residents or businesses.

 If you need help with starting a nonprofit in New Jersey, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.